penchala-services-inc/aws-login-helper-firefox/README.md

     Users need not tediously reopen console pages after session expiration.
 They can simply click the reload button in the AWS console, following re-authentication from the AWS IIC page, users stay on the same page, eliminating unnecessary steps and enhancing productivity.

+6. Session Expiry Time

+The extension displays the session expiry time in the Console and on the Login, Accounts, and Apps pages.
+This feature helps users keep track of their session status and plan their activities accordingly.

 # Supported AWS Services

 AWS Login Helper is designed to work seamlessly with AWS IAM Identity Center (IIC) for a streamlined login experience.
 Please note that it does not currently support AWS Single Sign-On (SSO).